Visiting

 The application process starts with your home university mailing your application documents to the International Office de of the University of Jena (FSU).
 Our International Office will assist you in all organizational matters before, during, and at the end of your stay.

 If you state in your application that you would like to take courses in English and American Studies in Jena, our International Office will email you a PDF with further steps to be taken.
-Specifically, in order to become a visiting student at our institute, you will need to ...
+Specifically, in order to become a visiting student at our department, you will need to ...

 • complete a language proficiency test (free of charge) that we administer online